We Break Down The SAT, ACT, And PSAT

 - You're not a fast reader.
 The SAT passages are slightly shorter than the ACT passages.

-- You can work through math problems without a calculator.
+- You can work through math problems without a calculator (since 1/2 of the SAT math section must be completed without a calculator)

 - You can explain your answers with evidence.